tq-systems/ci-meta-tq/README.md

 ## Supported branches of meta-tq

+This project supports the following branches of meta-tq:

 - krogoth (not longer maintained)
 - morty (not longer maintained)
 - pyro (not longer maintained)